How to Reset USB Flash Drives: Restore Space

 Fix USB drives from Windows, Linux, or macOS

-Windows users can follow the instructions below to fix or repair a corrupted USB drive or reset and restore a flash drive.
+Windows users can follow the instructions below to fix USB drives, repair a corrupted USB drive or reset and restore a flash drive.
 Here we are using Diskpart, the SD Formatter, or BOOTICE for formatting a USB drive.
 MacOS users should also be able to use the SD tool.
 For those working from Linux this task can easily be accomplished via fdisk.

 Restore USB drives using diskpart in Windows